 It was created in 2007 as content for a strategy session at the then nascent d.school.
 Within its hand-drawn pages is an outline of the guiding principles behind the d.school philosophy and an early map of the workings of the organization.

 The d.school is a hub for innovators at Stanford.
 Students and faculty in engineering, medicine, business, law, the humanities, sciences, and education find their way here to take on the world’s messy problems together.
-Human values are at the heart of our collaborative approach.
-We focus on creating spectacularly transformative learning experiences.
-Along the way, our students develop a process for producing creative solutions to even the most complex challenges they tackle.
-This is the core of what we do.
+Human values are at the heart of the d.school collaborative approach.
+They focus on creating spectacularly transformative learning experiences.
+Along the way, their students develop a process for producing creative solutions to even the most complex challenges they tackle.
+This is the core of what the Stanford d.school do.